ouspg/SoftwareHardwareSec/2.Fuzzing_integration/README.md

 **C) Run the fuzzer**

 By now, `cifuzz` should be correctly integrated with the project and ready to find bugs.
-If you are still experiencing issues, go through [this](https://docs.code-intelligence.com/getting-started/ci-fuzz-cpp-first-bug) tutorial.

 Run your fuzzer and report your findings.